RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Many chatrooms are associated with subcommunities.

 The conversations that take place in chatrooms are sometimes leaderless, and sometimes formally led.
-Sometimes they are about serious subject, and sometimes they are social events or games.
+Sometimes they are about serious subjects, and sometimes they are social events or games.

 Formally led sessions in a chatroom are known as discussions or support sessions.